 The John Howard Society has been active in prevention services in Sault Ste.
-Marie for 48 years.
-We have 15 staff, plus volunteers and students.
+Marie since 1968.
+We have managed the agency with staff, volunteers and students.
 Volunteers and students are trained to assist in client services and administrative functions.
-In 2015/16, 1,326 hours were contributed by volunteers.
-Due to our mandate of dealing with the risk factors that can lead to crime, many of our services are open to all members of the community; including youth in schools, offenders, the unemployed and high risk individuals: by virtue of housing issues, low education and no support systems.
+Due to our mandate of dealing with the risk factors that can lead to crime, many of our services are open to all members of the community; including youth in schools, offenders, the unemployed and high-risk individuals: by virtue of housing issues, low education and no support systems.
 We also provide training to employers/employees to assist them in communication skills and conflict resolution in their businesses.

 The best way to reduce crime and keep a community safe, is to prevent young people from dropping out of school, help families in trouble, improve the way people manage problems in life, rehabilitate offenders and keep people employed.
 The John Howard Society believes our range of services help people in all of these areas.